diff7/VoiceCloningTGBot/README.md

 ### Reasoning of choice

 YourTTS is good open sourced model, better models include VALL-E and singer voice generation but they are not open sourced or fast enough.

+> Generated samples can be found in 'out_folder'
+> Similarity scores are in scores.txt